 Onfarm conservation of indigenous plant species in Mayuge District

-Mayuge district in Uganda is located about 120 km East of Kampala.
+Mayuge district in Uganda is located about 120 kilometres east of Kampala.
 Subsistence agriculture is the main source of income for the local population.
-The rapidly growing population has contributed to deforestation of the original tropical forest vegetation and to a huge decline of native plant species.
-The agricultural focus of the population leads to the conversion of forest land into agricultural land and the use of mainly adapted plant species.
-In addition, local farmers use large areas of land for the commercial cultivation of sugar cane.
+The rapidly growing population has contributed to deforestation of the original tropical forest and to a huge decline of native plant species.
+The agricultural focus of the population leads to the conversion of forest land into agricultural land and the use of mainly adapted plant species, such as the commercial cultivation of sugar cane.
 The lack of awareness of the importance of maintaining biodiversity on agricultural land in the region as well as lacking decision-making power of women and the inadequate enforcement of biodiversity laws lead to an intensification of the problem.

-The project primarily targets local communities with 500 direct beneficiaries in 250households.
-In addition, the project reaches another 1,175 household members (average household size 4.7) and local radio listeners.
+The project primarily targets local communities with 500 direct beneficiaries in 250 households.
+In addition, the project reaches another 1,175 household members and local radio listeners.
 The project works with 10 existing farmer groups to implement its interventions.
 Through participatory approaches, communities are involved in all project activities.
-To strengthen local ownership, the project appoints community facilitators to monitor, control and document project activities.
-It empowers group members to conserve biodiversity on their private farms by passing on their traditional knowledge and skills.
+The project empowers group members to conserve biodiversity on their private farms by passing on their traditional knowledge and skills.

 APPROACH AND ACTIVITIES

 The IKI Small Grants project strengthens the conservation of declining native plant species through natural resource management initiatives for 250 households in Mayuge district.
-The project aims to improve the availability, accessibility and sustainable use of indigenous plant species by educating the people of Busoga region and Mayuge district on the importance of conserving plant biodiversity.
+The people of Busoga region and Mayuge district are educated on the importance of conserving plant biodiversity.

 The project identifies and documents native plants threatened with extinction in cooperation with the local population.
-A sub-target group (organised through membership) is selected to advance the cultivation of endangered plant species, using improved cultivation methods.
-Farmers further disseminate the produced planting material (mostly seeds) to improve its availability, accessibility and sustainable use.
-They establish community seed banks, backyard gardens, tree nurseries and demonstration forests to ensure the revival of indigenous plant species.
+A sub-target group is selected to advance the cultivation of endangered plant species, using improved cultivation methods.
+Farmers further disseminate the produced planting material – mostly seeds – to improve its availability and accessibility.
+They establish community seed banks, backyard gardens, tree nurseries, and demonstration forests to ensure the revival of indigenous plant species.